Staggerlee011/serialexperiments/content/posts/install-brew-on-ubunutu.md

 ### Test

-thats it, you should now be good to go and install all the lovely software and have it work properly!
+That's it, you should now be good to go and install all the lovely software and have it work properly!

 ``` bash
 brew help